maikeru/tag_parser/README.md

 ```
 Some rules:
 * Values with spaces, newlines or other whitespace need to be double-quoted.
-* Values that contain double-quotes must have them escaped
+* Values that *contain* double-quotes must have them escaped
 * Unclosed double-quotes that have not been escaped are invalid
-* No whitespace or quotes in tags
+* No whitespace or quotes are allowed in tags
+* Duplicate tags overwrite previous ones, so the value for a duplicate tag will be the value of the last instance of the tag in the string.

 ###Tag "Nesting"
 Tags can contain "."s which have the effect of nesting the tags.